 My first stop is at the southwest part of the city, the Rijksmuseum.
-On entry, I am greeted by a very large portrait of a banquet celebrating the Treaty of Munster in 1648, showing a group of wealthy militiamen in black clothes with lace ruffs.
+Inside is a very large portrait of a banquet celebrating the Treaty of Munster in 1648, showing a group of wealthy militiamen in black clothes with lace ruffs.
 A caption explains how this feast marked the close of the Eighty Years Wars that ended Spanish rule over the Netherlands and was the start of the Golden Age for the Dutch.
 “Unlike most of Europe,” says the caption, “the new country was a republic and not a kingdom.
 Power was in the hands of the burghers.”
 A nearby model of an impressive 74-gun ship, typical of the ships of the Dutch East India Company, illustrates how much power that was.

 Some idea of the wealth these merchants brought home to Amsterdam as they opened up the East and West Indies can be seen in the rest of the museum, with its Delft porcelain and masterpieces by artists such as Rembrandt, Vermeer and Frans Hals.
 It was not a showy wealth and bright white collars are the only relief from the sedate black clothes in portraits.
 It is tempting to see continuity in all those dull black bikes in this republican and Calvinist desire not to stand out from the crowd.